 In a wider context though, the backdrop will change, China will probably push the UK into second place during this next decade, with the US suddenly appearing from nowhere at number three.
 The Netherlands will slip to fourth, followed by Germany at five.

-LR is well-placed to assist in the projected growth forecast in the US (see article on page 18), spurred partly by the change of Administration, but mostly because the country is almost a newcomer to this sustainable energy source.
+LR is well-placed to assist in the projected growth forecast in the US, spurred partly by the change of Administration, but mostly because the country is almost a newcomer to this sustainable energy source.
 LR is well-prepared to service the requirements of developers and has been actively assisting in early stage cost benefit analysis and infrastructure design for some time.

 Jay Borkland, a senior engineer and offshore wind specialist recruited to join the classification society’s US Renewables Team in 2018, is now Chairman of the prominent Business Network for Offshore Wind.
 Although broad policy on the sector may be generated at a federal level, Chapman explained that many of the practical issues are decided by individual states, which have responsibility for managing energy at local level and where Borkland is well-connected.
 Energy from offshore wind farms feeds directly into electricity grids operated by the states themselves.